 Sam Puckett walked heatedly through the hallway, muttering angry nonsense to herself as she pushed aside any and every poor innocent sap who happened to be blocking her path.
-She was walking so fast that, of course, she was hardly paying any attention to where she was going.
-It was only inevitable that she'd eventually end up knocking right into some—
+She was walking so fast that, of course, she was hardly paying attention to where she was going.
+It was only inevitable that she'd end up knocking right into some—

 There it was.

 "Ow," Freddie Benson groaned in severe pain, reaching up to rub his forehead where Sam had collided into him.
 They'd both tumbled to the ground, sprawled haphazardly on their backs, but Sam was quick to get back on her feet.
 She brushed herself off and tossed a lock of her hair behind her shoulder.

 "Watch where you're going, Fredenstein," she said, looking down to see him still lying on the floor, wincing in pain.
 She rolled her eyes.
 How pathetic.

 "You know, you could help me up!"
 Freddie said.

 Sam smirked then, deciding to take advantage of this special and rare opportunity.
 She extended her hand out towards Freddie, and the shocked look that crossed the dork's face was beyond priceless.
 He clearly couldn't believe that she was willingly and openly performing a small act of kindness.
 Towards him, of all people.

 Boy, was he in for an unpleasant surprise.

-As Freddie tightly cupped his hand in Sam's, she curved her fingers around his slightly larger hand and squeezed hard.
-Briefly clamping her eyes shut, she hoisted him off the ground in one fell swoop.
+Freddie cupped his hand in Sam's, and she hoisted him off the ground in one fell swoop.
 The motion was so swift that Freddie nearly lost his balance once he was back on his feet.
 Luckily for him, though, the tight clutch Sam had on his hand kept him in place.
-She let go of his hand and grinned mischievously.
+She let go and grinned mischievously.